Appllo 16 Moon Mission Grand Prix | A Tribute

 After docking with Casper, the crew began to transfer gear between spacecraft, but they unintentionally brought some lunar dust in, too.

-“The command module filled up with LM dust and rocks and things almost immediately,” Mattingly recalled.
-“Within an hour, it was very noticeable that there was a coating of dust on all the instrument panels and all the surfaces.
+"The command module filled up with LM dust and rocks and things almost immediately," Mattingly recalled.
+"Within an hour, it was very noticeable that there was a coating of dust on all the instrument panels and all the surfaces.
 You'd see little rocks float by in front of your nose.
 I was surprised how rapidly that stuff all had diffused in.
-It came over as soon as we brought the first bag or the first suit, or whatever it was.
-That stuff was just coming off of everything and it never stopped.”
+It came over as soon as we brought the first bag the first suit, or whatever it was.
+That stuff was just coming off of everything and it never stopped."

 NASA